The City of Walnut Creek works to integrate sustainability into its own facilities. A few of the current and completed projects are highlighted here.

 Planned Solar Projects

 The City of Walnut Creek plans to install solar panels on carports at Heather Farm Park and at Boundary Oaks Golf Course.
-The projects have not started yet.
+The projects are expected to complete construction in 2017.
 They are expected to save the City about $3.8 million over 20 years.